keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ###  C2- Workplace closing

+#### Differentiated policy guidance

+- Here we only record a closure to non-vaccinated people if attendees are required to provide proof of vaccination to enter, not staff.
+- If staff are required to be vaccinated we record this as an occupational vaccine mandate in V4.

+#### General interpretation guidance

 - When non-essential workplaces are meant to be closed but many people are still going to work regardless, we report the official government policy.
 In these cases we make a note that people may not be complying with the policy.
 - If workplaces can reopen under sanitation and social distancing requirements – e.g. up to 30% of capacity or operating at reduced capacity, and/or use only outdoor seats – this is a 1 (recommend closing).
 Restrictions are still in place, and the 1 (recommend) captures the extent of these.
 - Voluntary closures are not the same thing as closures mandated by government policy.
 If a workplace voluntarily closes their business or makes their staff work from home – even if that employer is the government – this does not count under C2.